Leviathan (2014 film)

-biblical figure Job and the story of Naboth's Vineyard.
+of the biblical figure Job and the story of Naboth's Vineyard.
 The producer Alexander Rodnyansky has said: "It deals with some of the most important social issues of contemporary Russia while never becoming an artist's sermon or a public statement; it is a story of love and tragedy experienced by ordinary people".
 Critics noted the film as being formidable, dealing with quirks of fate, power and money.

 The film was selected to compete for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival.
 Zvyagintsev and Negin won the award for Best Screenplay.
 The film was judged the best film of the year at the 2014 BFI London Film Festival and the 45th International Film Festival of India.
 It won the Best Foreign Language Film award at the 72nd Golden Globe Awards. and the Asia Pacific Screen Award for Best Feature Film in 2014.
 It was also nominated for an Academy Award for Best Foreign Language Film at the 87th Academy Awards.
-It was picked as the 47th greatest film since 2000 in a 2016 critics' poll by BBC.

-Plot
+Plot summary

-In a northern Russian coastal town lives Kolya, a hotheaded car mechanic, his second wife Lilya and his teenage son, Roma.
-The town's corrupt Mayor Vadim is plotting legal chicanery to expropriate the beautiful seaside land on which Kolya's house is built.
-The city is forcefully compensating Kolya with a grossly undervalued sum, and Kolya believes the mayor wants the land to build a villa for himself.
-Kolya's old friend Dima, a sharp and successful lawyer from Moscow, arrives in town to fight the expropriation through the local court system.
+In the northern Russian coastal town of Pribrezhny live Nikolay Sergeyev, a hotheaded car mechanic; his second wife, Lilya; and his teenage son, Romka.
+The town's corrupt Mayor Vadim Sergeyevich is plotting legal chicanery to expropriate the beautiful seaside land on which Nikolay's house is built.
+The town is forcefully compensating Nikolay with a grossly undervalued sum of 649,000 roubles, and Nikolay believes the Mayor wants the land to build a villa for himself.
+Nikolay's old friend Dmitry Seleznyov, a sharp and successful lawyer from Moscow, arrives in town to fight the expropriation through the local court system.

-After the court rules in favor of the expropriation, Kolya is arrested at the police station for shouting at the officers, and no one in government will accept Dima's new criminal filing against the mayor.
-However, Dima meets with the mayor, extorting him with a thick folder of incriminating evidence proving his past crimes.
-A shocked mayor agrees to release Kolya and pay 3.5 million rubles.
-In a local hotel room, Dima and Lilya have an affair.
+After the court rules in favor of the expropriation, Nikolay is arrested at the police station for shouting at the officers, and no one in government will accept Dmitry's new criminal filing against the mayor.
+However, Dmitry meets with the mayor, extorting him with a thick folder of evidence that incriminates him for past crimes.
+A shocked mayor agrees to release Nikolay and pay 3.5 million roubles.
+In a local hotel room, Dmitry and Lilya have an affair.

-The next day the family and Dima attend the seaside, birthday cookout of Kolya's friend Ivan Stepanich, where a child runs to the group saying that he just saw Dima choking Lilya.
-Kolya runs to find them.
-Afterward, Dima and Lilya drive back silent together, both with facial bruises.
-Meanwhile, Mayor Vadim goes for help to one of his crony bosses, the Russian Orthodox Church bishop, who tells him that all power comes from God and encourages him to stop whining to him and solve his problems forcefully.
-When Dima next meets with the mayor to finalize the payment, the mayor's thugs beat Dima and the mayor carries out a mock execution, advising him to return to Moscow.
-A conciliatory Lilya returns home to Kolya, but is depressed.
-Dima stands sadly looking out the window of a moving train.
+The next day, the Sergeyevs and Dmitry attend the seaside birthday cookout of Nikolay's friend Ivan Stepanich, where a child runs to the group saying that he just saw Dmitry choking Lilya.
+Nikolay runs to find them and gunshots are heard.
+Afterward, Dmitry and Lilya drive back silently together, both with facial bruises.
+Meanwhile, Mayor Vadim Sergeyevich goes for help to one of his crony bosses, the Russian Orthodox Church bishop, who tells him that all power comes from God and encourages him to stop whining to him and solve his problems forcefully.
+When Dmitry meets with the mayor to finalize the payment, the mayor's thugs beat Dmitry, and the mayor carries out a mock execution, advising him to return to Moscow.
+A conciliatory Lilya returns home to Nikolay but is depressed.
+Dmitry stands sadly looking out the window of a moving train.